DiamondLightSource/ispyb-api/src/ispyb/sqlalchemy/README.md

 and most recent sqlacodegen version.
-To update the database schema reference you need to change the version number at the top of the file `.azure-pipelines/azure-pipelines.yml` in this repository, and commit the change to the `master` branch.
+To update the database schema reference you need to change the version number at the top of the file `.azure-pipelines/azure-pipelines.yml` in this repository, and commit the change to the `main` branch.
 A pull request with an updated generated schema file will open shortly.

 ### Manually generate the DB schema